mat-docs/ATLAS.Site/docs/key-functionality/store/sqlrace/index.md

 # Overview

-SQLRace is the session database engine used by ATLAS to manage telemetry data.
+SQL Race is the session data access layer used by ATLAS to manage telemetry data.
 It provides a structured way to store, retrieve and manipulate session data, supporting both real-time and historical analysis.
-SQLRace integrates tightly with the tools in the ATLAS product suite, enabling efficient data handling.
+SQL Race integrates tightly with the tools in the ATLAS product suite, enabling efficient data handling, and customisation via the [SQL Race API](../../../developer-resources/atlas/sql-race/index.md).

-SQLRace is a custom SQL Server implementation specific for data store.
+SQL Race Database is a custom SQL Server implementation specific for data store.
 It supports MS SQL Replication where replication of data is required over multiple sites.

 ## Core Capabilities